-Identify an aspect of your communication style that is the most comfortable for you.
-What impact does it have in your current position?
+Identify an aspect of your communication style that is very comfortable for you.
+What impact does it have on your current position?
 How can you capitalise on it more effectively?

-Identify an aspect of your communication style that is the least comfortable for you.
-What impact does it have in your current position?
+Identify a communication style that is not comfortable for you.
+What impact does this have on your current position?
 What can you do to improve?